Scalloped Potatoes Au Gratin Martha Stewart

 The Scientific Foundation

 The science behind scalloped potatoes au gratin involves the starch content of the potatoes and the Maillard reaction.
-Potatoes are rich in starch, and when heated in a liquid, the starch granules absorb water and swell, a process called gelatinization.
+Day to day, potatoes are rich in starch, and when heated in a liquid, the starch granules absorb water and swell, a process called gelatinization.
 This gelatinization thickens the cream sauce, creating the characteristic creamy texture.

 The Maillard reaction, on the other hand, is a chemical reaction between amino acids and reducing sugars that occurs when food is heated.
 This reaction is responsible for the browning and development of complex flavors on the surface of the cheese and the edges of the potatoes.
 A proper bake ensures these reactions happen in synergy and create a balanced texture and flavor.